mavel101/PowerGrid/info_mv.md

 make
 sudo make install

 For installing the wrapper just run `pip install .` from the PowerGrid root directory.
-This installs the module PowerGridPy..
+This installs the module PowerGridPy.
 For information run:

 ```python